FoalTS/foal/docs/packages/common.md

 `view.attachService(path: string, service: ViewService)`

-Renders templates from a `ViewService`.
+Renders one template from a `ViewService`.

 ```typescript
 interface ViewService {